chef/knife-ec2/README.md

 ```
 :winrm_password                The WinRM password
 :winrm_authentication_protocol Defaults to negotiate, supports kerberos, can be set to basic for debugging
-:winrm_transport               Defaults to plaintext, use ssl for improved privacy
+:winrm_transport               Defaults to plaintext, use ssl for improved security
 :winrm_port                    Defaults to 5985 plaintext transport, or 5986 for SSL
 :ca_trust_file                 The CA certificate file to use to verify the server when using SSL
 :winrm_ssl_verify_mode         Defaults to verify_peer, use verify_none to skip validation of the server certificate during testing